gabe00122/personal-site/src/posts/basic-actor-critic.md

 # Implementation

-I started with the pseudocode for a one-step actor critic from Sutton and Barto, I highly recommend reading this book yourself but I'll do my best translating the notation into a plain english explanation the best I can.
+I started with the pseudocode for a one-step actor critic from Sutton and Barto, I highly recommend reading this book yourself but I'll do my best translating the notation into a intuitive explanation.

 ## One-step Actor-Critic (episodic), for estimating $\pi_\theta\approx\pi_*$